aparup-chy/CineFlix_Project/README.md

 # Project CineFlix
-It is a Website of Online Movie Ticketing created mostly with php, sql, js, html, css.
+It is a website of Online Movie Ticketing created mostly with php, sql, js, html, css.